hoangduytran/blender-manual/manual/advanced/deploying_blender.rst

 Deploying Blender in Production
 *******************************

-It is possible to deploy Blender in environments that are more restricted, use automation or have other special requirements.
-For example in an animation studio or for school courses.

-This page contains tips setting up Blender in such environments.
+This page contains tips for setting up Blender in environments such as animation studios and schools.

+These environments often have special requirements regarding security, automated deployment and customization.

 Installing Blender
 ==================

 Blender downloads can be extracted to any directory on the system, as a self contained installation.
-Multiple Blender versions can easily co-exist on the same system, and deployment can be automated using standard file management tools.
+Multiple Blender versions can co-exist on the same system, and deployment can be automated using standard file management tools.

-New Blender versions may add, remove or changes functionality that change the results of production files.
+New Blender versions may add, remove or change functionality that affects the results of production files.
 For a given project, it is advisable to use a single :abbr:`LTS (Long-Term-Support)` version of Blender.
 LTS versions receive bug fixes for two years.